epincas/greenfield/README.md

-# Greenfield
+Exercise 1

-Exercise: Cases and children cases
+Create a "counter" field on the Case standard Salesforce object that will count and display the number of children cases related to it.